JeffVandrewJr/patron/upgrades.md

 <h1>Current Version of LibprePatron: 0.6.64</h1>

-<h2>Upgrading to Current Version if You Originally Used luna-installer.sh</h2>
+<h2>Upgrading to Current Version if You Originally Installed LibrePatron with luna-installer.sh</h2>

 If you originally installed using the LunaNode one-click installer, upgrading is just as easy.
 You would simply SSH into your LunaNode [(click here if you forgot how to do that)](https://github.com/JeffVandrewJr/patron/blob/master/ssh.md), and then:
 ```bash